 4. TJ Maxx

 It is one of the best affordable shopping options in NYC!
 I truly enjoy going to the one near Columbus Circle, or in midtown near 1stavenue, to check out what they have.
+There is also a new location on Broadway, in Soho.
 You can find anything from designer clothing, to shoes, accessories, cosmetics and beauty products, home decor stuff, blankets, lingerie and much more (depending on the location).
 It is a super good choice to buy items at a great price.

 Honestly, TJ Maxx, is sort of like my current replacement for Loehmann’s.
 When I used to live in the Chelsea neighborhood, while going to college, I remember always being in Loehmann’s; you would find always the best deals.
 Unfortunately, they went bankrupt in late 2013 and they closed all of their physical stores in 2014.
 Well, if you enjoy online shopping, you can still shop on their website since they are now exclusively an online retailer.